-This year's Spirit of Manchester Awards are open for nominations!
+This year's Spirit of Manchester Awards are now closed for nominations.

 The Spirit of Manchester Awards is a series of awards celebrating and highlighting all the excellent work being carried out in Manchester’s voluntary and community sector.
 Last year was a great success and we want to make this year even bigger and better.